GreyKeenan/resume/README.md

 ## Soft Skills

-I am comfortable working with others, and I do my best to be a good communicator/team player.
-Simply being accomodating, straightforward, and forgiving goes a long way.
+I am comfortable working with others.
+I try to be a good communicator and a team player.
+Being accomodating, straightforward, and forgiving goes a long way.

-My need to learn and understand drives me to be a critical thinker and a problem-solver.
+My desire to understand things at a fundamental level drives me to be a critical thinker and a problem-solver.
 At the same time, I do my best to keep this instinct in check for the sake of making progress, rather than getting lost in the weeds.

-I consider myself an open-minded and creative person, at least as much as one can judge that for themselves.
-I'm not afraid of proposing or embracing new ideas and concepts.
-Trying new things is essential for improvement, and even if they go wrong, they become an oppotunity to learn.
+I consider myself an open-minded and creative person, as much as I can judge that myself.
+I'm not afraid of embracing or proposing new ideas.

 ## Developer Tools

 If it's worth mentioning, I am comfortable using git/github and working on the command line in a linux/bash environment.

-My classes have heavily featured the Microsoft environment, but I have not pursued these tools in my own time.
+My classes have heavily featured the Microsoft environment, though I have not pursued these tools in my own time.
 I have a basic understanding of .NET, MAUI (and Xamarin), Visual Studio, Windows Forms, and Microsoft SQL Server.

 I enjoy reading documentation.

 ## Languages

 These are the languages that I have explored, some more than others.
-I believe that the problem-solving skills and concepts I've learned will transfer to other languages when necessary.
+I believe that the problem-solving skills and programming concepts I've learned will allow me to learn new languages as well.

 - C
-> C has helped me understand how data and memory are manipulated at a lower level.
+> C has helped me understand how data and memory are handled at a lower level.

 - C#
-> I've used C# a lot for my coursework, but not a ton on my own time.
+> I've used C# for a lot of my coursework, but not on my own time.

 - Go
 > I've recently started learning Go.
 I appreciate the balance between low-level concepts and higher-level features.

 - Python
-> I haven't used Python much since learning other languages.
-It was a great way to get started.
+> Python was my first language.
+I have not used it extensively since learning other languages.

 - JavaScript
-> With JavaScript, I have a grasp of the syntax and accessing the DOM, but I have not used any frameworks.
+> I have a grasp of JavaScript's syntax and accessing the DOM, but I have not used any frameworks.

 - SQL/T-SQL
->  I have a basic understanding of SQL and database-organization principles.
+> If this even counts, I have a basic understanding of SQL and database-design principles.